UBC-MDS/online-shoppers-purchasing-intention/reports/_build/html/_sources/intro.md

 # Introduction

+Authors: Nico Van den Hooff, Ting Zhe (TZ) Yan, Arijeet Chatterjee

+## Abstract

+Our project is focused on applying Machine Learning classification models to e-commerce website data.
+Specifically, we analyze if machine learning is an effective method in predicting whether or not a visitor to an e-commerce website will make a purchase or not.
+We performed exploratory data analysis in order to visually analyze our data and identify any patterns or trends.
+We then performed model selection, testing a selection of 4 classification models against a base model.
+Our main metric in assessing our models was recall.
+In model selection we determined that the model that appeared to be the best suited to answer our research question was a Random Forest classifier.
+We tuned the hyperparameters of this model further, and obtained a final recall score of 0.81 on our test set.
+Ultimately, we concluded that it is feasible to create a machine learning model to predict purchase conversion for an e-commerce website, however, before an organization commits to implementing a machine learning model, we would recommend more simple methods be considered first.

 ## Research question

 The research question that we are attempting to answer with our analysis is a predictive question, and is stated as follows: